unibe-icelab/thz-image-explorer/paper/paper.md

 THz Image Explorer is able to load scans in the `.thz` (dotTHz) format, which are based on the HDF5 standard.
 This allows the files to also contain meta-data, which will also be displayed by the THz Image Explorer.
-The meta-data is shown in the file opening dialog, allowing to easily browse through directories containing multiple scans and is also displayed upon opening a scan.
+The meta-data is shown in the file opening dialog on Linux and Windows, and using QuickView on macOS, allowing to easily browse through directories containing multiple scans.

-THz Image Explorer supports drag & drop of `.thz`, `.thzimg` and `.thzswp` files, so that the user can easily open files from the file.
+THz Image Explorer supports drag & drop of `.thz`, `.thzimg` and `.thzswp` files.

 The 3D structure can be exported as a `.vtu` file for further analysis (e.g. with [ParaView](https://www.paraview.org) ).

 A reference file (standard `.thz`) can be loaded, which is used to compute the optical properties of the sample.
 The first entry will be used.

 ## Regions of Interest (ROI)